 - Key Stage 2 (KS2) – Years 3, 4, 5 & 6

-In our school we have a mixed reception/Y1/Y2 class, Y3/Y4 class and a Y5/Y6 class.
+In our school we have a mixed Pre-School/reception class, a /Y1/Y2 class, a Y3/Y4 class and a Y5/Y6 class.
 This means that children are taught to their age and ability in these classes and teachers cover all the areas of the curriculum.

-We teach the National Curriculum through a topic based themes.
+We teach the National Curriculum through individual subjects and through topic based themes.

 Phonics and Reading

-Phonics and reading in KS1 are taught through Active Learn Phonics bug.
+Phonics and reading in Reception and KS1 are taught through Bug Club Phonics (Active Learn).
 Children are taught daily interactive phonics lessons which include videos, games and assessments.

 The reading books are also from Active Learn- Bug Club.
 Children have hard copy of books to borrow from school but can also read them online at home answering comprehension questions.
 There is also a lovely collection of real books supplied by Maddeline Lindley.